datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 The markdown file contains the instuctions to answer the multiple choice question below.

-Q7.
-Which of the following best describes the trend?
+<strong>Q7.
+Which of the following best describes the trend?</strong>

 *** =instructions
 - There appears to be no trend in the boy-to-girl ratio from 1940 to 2013.